 Thanks to companies like Zappos, most B2B companies are familiar with the concept of site retargeting.
-You visit a website to check out products or services, then you’re “followed” with banner ads for days and even weeks when browsing the Internet.
-This advertising service can be a valuable way of reinforcing your brand after prospective buyers leave your website.
+You visit a website to check out products or services.
+Then, you see banner ads for those same products or services when browsing the Internet.
+This advertising service keeps your brand top of mind after prospective buyers leave your website.

 But the concept of search retargeting is less familiar, which can be even more valuable.
 That’s because it can uncover potential buyers who haven’t been to your website and may not even know your company or brand.
 Like Google Adwords, it’s a great way of building awareness based on website search activity.
-And yes, search retargeting campaigns do work for B2B companies…when set up properly and executed with creative ads that attract and motivate.
+And yes, search retargeting campaigns do work for B2B companies…when they are set up properly and executed with creative ads.

 Here are three things you may not know about search retargeting:

 Unlike Adwords, where you only get 15 or so words to tell your story, search retargeting ads are more like traditional banner ads.
 They can include text and images, with 2-3 rotating frames.
 Your ads can include a product photo and your company logo, so you can deliver your key message in a few seconds.

 Unlike Adwords, which serves ads strictly by keyword usage, search retargeting qualifies potential buyers by their long-tail search queries.
 This means your ads are shown only to internet users who exhibited past buyer behavior that qualifies them as a prospective buyer of your products or services.
 Some retargeting programs can even target people that have demonstrated they are part of a specific audience segment like “Building Construction & Maintenance” and “Medical Devices and Equipment.”

 3. Your ads are displayed on consumer sites